Our Approach to Undergraduate Education

 In keeping with the interdisciplinary nature of modern research, SEAS does not have traditional academic departments and does not award graduate degrees by specific research area.

-Instead, students may work towards a Master of Science, Master of Engineering, and Doctor of Philosophy degree in one of four subjects—Applied Mathematics, Applied Physics, Computer Science, and Engineering Sciences.
+Instead, students may work towards a Master of Science, Master of Engineering, and Doctor of Philosophy degree in one of five subjects—Applied Mathematics, Applied Physics, Computer Science, Computational Science & Engineering, and Engineering Sciences.

 To help students develop plans of study that have sound intellectual frameworks, SEAS has instituted model programs/guidelines by degree.